Noel Sanvicente: Venezuela national football team

 On 26 November 2007, the Venezuelan Football Federation announced the departure of Richard Páez as coach of the Venezuela national football team.
-Sanvicente was the favourite options of the fans and the press to become the national team's manager, but after weeks of negotiations with him and other several coaches, the Venezuelan Football Federation chose César Farías to replace Paéz.
+Sanvicente was among the favourite options of the fans and the press to become the national team's manager, but after weeks of negotiations with him and several other coaches, the Venezuelan Football Federation chose César Farías to replace Paéz.

 After Farías announced his resignation as coach, the press and fans started again to ask for the appointment of Sanvicente but the Federation did not choose a coach until 8 months later, when they officially announced Noel Sanvicente as coach of the national football team.